ctavolazzi/code-conductor/_AI-Setup/work_efforts/active/202503062029_install_the_package_again.md

 ## 📝 Notes
 - Version 0.2.0 includes clearer messaging that AI content generation is OFF by default
 - Updated command structure: "work_effort" is the new command for creating work effort files
-- Project structure has been cleaned up (removed duplicate .AI-Setup directories)
+- Project structure has been cleaned up (removed duplicate _AI-Setup directories)

 ## 🐞 Issues Encountered
 - Previous unclear command naming led to confusion about functionality